 “I Wonder Why” is sleazy piece followed by video.
 Not my piece of cake, so as “The Hurt”.
 Do not get me wrong.
 The song is diverse, with good composition, but so far from my comfort zone.

 Title song… Hell yeah!
 Back to the power!
-And again, I can recognize Serious Black influence.
+Yet again, I can recognize Serious Black influence.
 Call me crazy, but as mostly the band was characterized as mix of Accept and Scorpions, but I really think they are closest to Serious Black style, at least when we are talking about singing.
 The song itself glorifies drumming, and it seams, Martin Poulsen here gave his best.

 “Rock Your Heart Out” is slower piece with surprisingly Metallica like riff.
 Vocal is here more aggressive, and I think if I might say what made the best impression on this album is definitely diverse vocals, as I wrote many times before.